Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

   ]
 }
 ```
 Now, we need to tell Cypress to pre-process our test files with webpack and our webpack config.
 As you may have guessed from the earlier explanations of the file structure, this occurs inside the plugins directory in the `index.js` file.
 I am going to create a new file inside the plugins directory called `preprocess.js` inside which I will do all of the pre-processing logic that we need to do.
-It helps to simplify the `index.js` file.
+It is not necessary to create a separate file, but it helps to simplify the `index.js` file.

 Here is the contents of that file:
 ```js